 Being ignored?
-Find out why with git check-ingore
+Find out why with git check-ignore

 Have you got files being ignored in source control and you don't know why?
 Git's got your back.
-Here I demonstrate git's secret weapon: check-ingore
+Here I demonstrate git's secret weapon: check-ignore

 I'm the first to admit that my git knowledge isn't the greatest.
 Sure, I can get by - do what I need to do - but I'm by no means an expert.
 I'm hoping that by doing a few of these posts on my favourite git features it will inspire me to learn more!